zilishen/documentation/content/nim/monitoring/overview-metrics.md

 - docs
 title: "Overview: NGINX instance metrics"
 toc: true
-weight: 300
+weight: 100
 ---

 ## Overview

-The data that Instance Manager collects can be divided into two categories:
+The data that NGINX Instance Manager collects can be divided into two categories:

 - **System metrics**: Data collected about the data plane system, such as CPU and memory usage.
 - **Traffic metrics**: Data related to processed traffic from sources such as NGINX OSS, NGINX Plus, or NGINX logs.